H.R. 1529: Access Technology Affordability Act of 2025

 Why it matters

-This is also a temporary policy.
-The credit would start with 2026 tax years and end for expenses paid in tax years beginning after 2030, although the cap would rise with inflation after 2026 and be rounded down to the nearest $100.
+The credit is also temporary.
+It would start with the 2026 tax year and end for costs paid in tax years beginning after 2030.
+After 2026, the $2,000 cap rises with inflation, rounded down to the nearest $100.

 H.R.
 1529 Bill Summary